1. Myth: China controls all the battery raw materials

 In the EU, legislation is underfoot to jumpstart lithium-ion battery recycling.
 First off, battery manufacturers and OEMs are now responsible for handling battery EoL in a way that meets strict environmental and health standards.
 Since recycling is now their problem, manufacturers are sure to design batteries to make it easy.

-Secondly, starting in 2027, new lithium-ion batteries must have a minimum amount of recycled components, meeting a recycled content standard (RCS).
+Secondly, starting in the next ten years, new lithium-ion batteries must have a minimum amount of recycled components, meeting a recycled content standard (RCS).
 RCSs mandate a percent of constituent material in a product to be from recycled sources, which can increase recycling rates by creating a market for the reclaimed material.
 This step will regulate the reuse of battery material, create a market for the recycled materials, and help ensure recycling can be profitable.

 Recycling in the US

-The US has implemented this type of standard for the newsprint, plastic, and glass industries (Aunan and Martin, 1994), but has not passed or proposed RCSs for lithium-ion batteries.
-In 2019, the State of California’s Assembly passed Bill No. 2832, which created a stakeholder advisory group tasked with recommending policy to the 2022 legislature that will lead to as close to 100% reuse and recycling as possible of EoL EV batteries.
+The US has implemented this type of recycled content standard for the newsprint, plastic, and glass industries (Aunan and Martin, 1994), but has not passed or proposed RCSs for lithium-ion batteries.
 In September 2022, California passed Bill No. 2440, requiring battery producers to create or fund programs for collecting and recycling most batteries sold within California, beginning no later than April 1, 2027.

 Safety Initiatives